aurotones/react-native-navigation-ui/README.md

 Navigation.registerComponent("dialog",() => Dialog);
 Navigation.registerComponent("snack",() => Snack);
 ```
-And display them like this
+And display them like this.

 ```
 Navigation.showOverlay({